lgtateos/Geovisualization-with-Blender/README.md

 ```

 ### Creating viewpoint markers
-Imported points are 2D vectors that cannot be rendered as they don't have actual surfaces.
-Now we create 4 small spheres and match their location with the imported points to visualize observer locations in 3D.
+Imported points are two-dimensional vectors that cannot be rendered as they don't have actual surfaces.
+Now we create four small spheres and match their location with the imported points to visualize the observer locations in 3D.

 __`GUI`__
 * To create spheres on the viewpoint location: